rstudio/revealjs/README.md

 This repository provides an [R Markdown](http://rmarkdown.rstudio.com) custom format for [reveal.js](https://revealjs.com/) HTML presentations.
+The packages includes *reveal.js* library in version 4.1.2

 You can use this format in R Markdown documents by installing this package as follows: